ESRS - Implications for your Supply Chain | Alpega TMS

 Learn more about the impact of the European Sustainability Reporting Standards (ESRS) and how you can reach your green-transportation-goals with the right TMS!

-As we wrote recently, EU businesses will need to report their greenhouse gas (GHG) emissions across their whole supply chains – including emissions from transportation and distribution - in the near future.
+As we recently wrote, EU businesses will need to report their greenhouse gas (GHG) emissions across their whole supply chains – including emissions from transportation and distribution - in the near future.

 Now that the new Corporate Sustainability Reporting Directive (CSRD) and European Sustainability Reporting Standards (ESRS) have been passed, what are the next steps?